Microsoft Partner Program 2026: The Complete Getting Started Guide

 PIE shows you exactly what you qualify for and builds the path to capture it — in 60 seconds.

 This guide is updated quarterly.
-Last verified March 2026.
+Last verified April 2026.
 Information is based on publicly available Microsoft documentation including Microsoft Learn, Partner Center announcements, and Microsoft Inspire session materials.
 This is independent analysis and does not reproduce Microsoft confidential information.